 Risk of Addiction

 These habits are how physical and mental dependence begin to occur.
 This then leads to addiction, abuse, and symptoms of withdrawal.
-If in doubt, here are a few signs of addiction to be on the lookout for.
+If in doubt, here are a few addiction signs to be on the lookout for:

 Overdose and Death